ackama/rails-template/README.md

-This template is the set of things we (the Ackama Ruby team) want in **every** Rails application we create, based on 10+ years of creating new Rails applications, having them penetration tested and maintaining them for years.
+This template is the set of things we (the Ackama Ruby team) want in **every** Rails application we create, based on 10+ years of creating new Rails applications, numerous pen-tests and then maintaining those applications for years.

 Some of these choices are objectively good ideas, some of them are subjective opinions :shrug:.
 We are delighted when other teams find this template useful as